 Applicants will receive a confirmation email that their online application has been received in response to every announcement to which they apply.
 Applicants should retain this confirmation email for their records.
 Failure to receive this email means that the online application was not submitted or received.

 The selection process will consist of components such as the following: job knowledge test, job task simulation such as role-play and/or tactical exercises.
 A pass point will be established after administration of the job knowledge test, and only candidates scoring at or above that minimum passing score will be invited to participate in subsequent components of the examination.
 Final scores will be based on a composite of the scores from the job task simulation exercise(s).
-The job knowledge test is tentatively scheduled to be administered the week of May 18, 2020, and the job task simulation exercise tentatively the week of July 06, 2020.
-Qualified applicants will be notified of the exact date, time, and location for the examination components.
+The job knowledge test is tentatively scheduled to be administered the week of December 14, 2020, and the job task simulation exercise tentatively the week of February 15, 2021.
+Qualified applicants will be notified of the exact date, time, and location for the test components.

 A description of the examination process will be included in Preparation Guides.
 Preparation Guides will also list the job-related duty areas and the knowledge, skills, and abilities to be evaluated in each test component, as well as specific reading materials [e.g., Department Bulletins, Department General Orders, State and local penal codes, etc.] with which candidates should be familiar for test purposes.
 Preparation Guides for each component will be made available approximately thirty (30) days prior to the administration of the component.
-Qualified applicants will be notified via email when Preparation Guides become available.
+The Preparation Guide for the Written exercise was made available on November 13, 2020.
+Applicants should obtain and review the Preparation Guide at https://sfdhr.org/sites/default/files/documents/Exam-Information/SFPD-Q50-Sergeant-Prep-Guide-2020.pdf.
+All Police Department members will be reminded via email when that Preparation Guide is available.

 Certification Rule: The certification rule for the eligible list resulting from this test will be Rule of Ten (10) Scores.